 - Early behaviors

-- Family factors (parenting issues, stress levels, divorce, poor parent-child relationship, etc.)
+- Alcohol Abuse and Family Factors (parenting issues, stress levels, divorce, poor parent-child relationship, etc.)

 According to Live Science, individuals with specific personality traits may be at a higher risk of developing a dependence on alcohol.
 Some factors that may make a person more likely to abuse alcohol include:

 - A lack of positive feelings about life

 - Increased sensitivity to negative feelings, like depression and anxiety

 - An inability to deal with stress well